 Lead Paint Warning

 While painted boxes can be gorgeous, before you use an old painted box to use as a planter, first check to see if the paint contains lead.
 This can be done with a simple test kit; which can be found at hardware stores, home centers, or online retailers.

-It's not a good idea to grow edibles in a container coated with lead paint, because it's possible for herbs and vegetables to absorb this heavy metal.
+It's not a good idea to grow edibles in a container coated with lead paint, because herbs and vegetables can absorb this heavy metal.
 And while there is no danger of direct consumption if you are growing flowers or other ornamentals that won't be eaten, there is still some environmental danger.
 If paint chips or peeling paint falls into the lawn or garden soil, you'll be creating long-term contamination.
 Lead as an element does not break down—ever.
-Over years, even low levels of exposure to lead in the soil can lead to neurological damage and slowed growth in animals and humans.
+Over the years, even low levels of exposure to lead in the soil can lead to neurological damage and slowed growth in animals and humans.
 Children are especially vulnerable when it comes to exposure to lead.

 The Best Wood for Garden Containers